dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 ## Server Specifications

-Your Flask web service should implement the following API routes:
+Your Flask web service should implement the following API routes.
+Please note that the `/api` at the start of the routes given below should be included in your route name.

 * `POST /api/new_patient` that takes a JSON as follows:
   ```